-Gamehacking Notes: The expected result of rolling a single Torg d20 once is approximately +0.25 (not including the 5% odds of auto-fail).
+Gamehacking Notes: The expected bonus result of rolling a single Torg d20 once is approximately +0.25 (not including the 5% odds of auto-fail).
 The average result of a bonus die is exactly +4 (+4.75 if you can reroll 1s).
-The CP cost of adding a Perk is always (2 x existing Perks) + 1.

 It sometimes makes sense for a character to pick up (in play) a perk or arcane ability from a cosm they aren't native to.
 This is allowed, but such an ability always causes a personal contradiction!
 In other words, it's a one-case contradiction even in the cosm from which it stems (unless you have the Adaptable perk).
 In every other cosm, it's a one-case contradiction (even with Adaptable) -- unless it requires the cosm's laws (*), in which case it's a four-case contradiction.